Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

 To prevent routing collapse, where the routing network converges to utilizing only a few experts, leaving others under-trained, we incorporate an auxiliary \textbf{load-balancing loss}, $\mathcal{L}_{\operatorname{aux}}$.
 For a given layer $l$, we compute the loss based on the batch-wise statistics of expert activation.
 Let $\boldsymbol{Load}_e^{(l)}$ be the fraction of tokens in the batch assigned to expert $e$, and $\boldsymbol{Prob}_e^{(l)}$ be the average routing probability for expert $e$ across the batch.
 The load-balancing loss for layer $l$ is:

 The total auxiliary loss $\mathcal{L}_{\text{aux}}$ is the average of these penalties across all $L$ layers.
-This constraint ensures a uniform distribution of expert utilization at the batch level, maximizing the effective parameter capacity of the model while maintaining sparse inference efficiency.
+This constraint ensures a uniform batch-level expert activation distribution, maximizing model's capacity utilization while maintaining sparse inference efficiency.